 Where you live has an impact on your quality of life, and in return, you contribute to making your community a better place.
 Comparable measures of regional well-being offer a new way to gauge what policies work and can empower a community to act to achieve higher well-being for its citizens.

-In this initiative, each region is measured in nine topics – income, jobs, health, access to services, environment, education, safety, civic engagement and housing.
+In this initiative, each region is measured in eleven topics – income, jobs, housing, health, access to services, environment, education, safety, civic engagement and governance, community, and life satisfaction.
 A score has been calculated for each topic so that you can compare places and topics within and across countries.